Anxiety Symptoms and Helping Teens and Adults with Anxiety

 - and the list goes on.

-One of the best ways to decipher how your teen is doing is to talk to them, and more importantly, listen to them.
+One of the best ways to decipher how your loved one is doing is to talk to them, and more importantly, listen to them.
 Teens, usually, are not likely to be the one to come and ask for help, so it’s ok for parents to try to stay connected.
-However, they may ask the difficult questions so be prepared to talk.
+There are many adults that feel shame for having this struggle; however, when they may ask the difficult questions be prepared to talk.

-Mental health issues among teens can seem like an indictment of the parents.
+Mental health issues in families can seem like an indictment of the parents.
 It is important to remember that anxiety and depression can occur even in the most loving, and healthy home environments.
 Do not be hard on yourselves.

-On top of that, social media, bullying, peer relationships, stress with school, and work…these are all things that teens deal with daily that can be contributors as well.
+On top of that, social media, bullying, peer relationships, stress with school, and work…these are all things that teens and adults deal with daily that can be contributors as well.

 Again, sometimes just having someone to listen, nonjudgmentally, can make a world of difference.
-That can be easier said than done when it comes to teens, so here are some ideas to help your teen:
+That can be easier said than done, so here are some ideas to help:

-- Practice Relaxation (this can be done in many ways from yoga to progressive muscle relaxation, practicing deep breathing techniques… you can find more suggestions here: https://patient.info/health/anxiety/features/relaxation-exercises
+- Practice Relaxation (this can be done in many ways from yoga to progressive muscle relaxation, practicing deep breathing techniques… you can find more suggestions here.

 - Exercise (This helps with the release of endorphins which can help reduce anxiety and stress levels).

 - Overcome negative self-talk (keeping track of our thought pattern is a helpful way to figure out the things we are telling ourselves.
 By doing that, we can change our negative self-talk to positive.)

 - Practice meditation (There are tons of places to find help with learning to meditate, even some apps, here is one for beginners: https://theconsciouslife.com/how-to-meditate-a-guide-for-beginners.htm